The Best Embedding Model For RAG is The One That Best Fits Your Data

 A much better approach for choosing a model for your RAG system is baselining using your own data.
 This way, you evaluate the performance of your system over time with data and user interactions that are as close as possible to your production use case, reducing risk that you’ll need to redesign your system already after having implemented it.

-While evaluating a RAG using your own data may sound like a lot of work, it doesn’t have to be.
-In its essence, this task comes down to three steps:
+Using your own data while evaluating a RAG may sound like a lot of work, it doesn’t have to be.
+This task essentially comes down to three steps:

-1. Generating RAG questions that are similar to your users’ interactions.
+Generating RAG questions that are similar to your users’ interactions

-2. Determining the metrics you care about and the process of measuring them.
+Determining the metrics you care about and the process of measuring them

-3. Running the comparison across models, with your RAG questions, and measuring the metrics that you decided are important.
+Running the comparison across models with your RAG questions and measuring the metrics that you decided are important

 Let’s go through these steps one by one.

-One of the most straightforward and popular uses of RAG is some sort of chatbot question answering.
-To capture this we want a meaningful number of questions that represent our typical users and data they will be accessing.
-Where do we get this ‘meaningful number’ of questions?
+One of the most straightforward and popular uses of RAG is answering questions with some sort of chatbot.
+To capture this, we want a meaningful number of questions that represent our typical users and data they will be accessing.
+Where do we get this “meaningful number” of questions?
 We synthetically generate them.
 A good starting point is 100+ questions.
 Okareo SDKs (Python and Typescript) have a quick way of giving us this starting point.

 Here is the key bit of Python code that generates the RAG questions: